 3. Brisbane sightseeing river cruise with morning tea

 This is a great river tour for those who want to take it easy.
-Listen to stories about the history and future of Brisbane as you sip your morning tea and glide along the river.
+Listen to stories about Brisbane’s history and its future as you sip your morning tea and glide along the river.
 You only need to put down your cup to take advantage of the photo opportunities at sites such as the Story Bridge.
 In the end, you get a souvenir map with discount vouchers to enjoy the rest of your time in Brisbane.

 Book this tour